keithaumiller/thetruthperspective/.github/instructions/instructions.instructions.md

 Always assume we are troubleshooting on the production server all curl testing functions should assume they need to run against the production URL: https://thetruthperspective.org

+Do not SSH out or create debug php files to be deployed to the server.
+I will copy and paste any command lines required.
+Remember to sudo into www-data when appropriate

 # The Truth Perspective Platform - AI Coding Instructions